 The Adapted Physical Education Instructor is responsible for identifying and instructing students with gross motor coordination difficulties; diagnosing and appraising specific gross motor problems; and when possible, to prepare the student for participation in the regular physical education program.

-Knowledge of Special Olympics sports (Bowling, Basketball, and Track and Field)
+- Knowledge of Special Olympics sports (Bowling, Basketball, Track and Field)

 - Participate in the Admission, Review and Dismissal (ARD) Committee to assist with the interpretation of assessment data, appropriate placement, and goal setting for students according to district procedures.

 - Provide leadership for Garland ISD and district personnel in providing appropriate Physical Education services for all students with disabilities.